 Dereck and Beverly Joubert’s Birth of a Pride follows the extraordinary journey of lions returning to a reserve in Botswana as they grow from a single female and her cub into a fully formed, majestic hunting pride.
 Viewers will also witness the incredible story of Uganda’s tree-climbing lions, in National Geographic Explorer Alex Braczkowski’s new special Tree Climbing Lions.

-More than a television event, Big Cat Week is an extension of the Big Cats Initiative, a long-term commitment by the National Geographic Society to stop poaching, save habitat and sound the call that big steps are needed to save big cats around the world.
-This global initiative actively supports on-the-ground conservation projects and education to help stem and eventually reverse the rapid disappearance of big cat populations.
-For more information on the Big Cats Initiative and how you can get involved, visit http://nationalgeographic.org/projects/big-cats-initiative/.
+More than a television event, Big Cat Weekend is an extension of the Big Cats Initiative, a long-term commitment by the National Geographic Society to halt the decline of big cats in the wild.
+This global program actively supports on-the-ground research and conservation projects to protect the planet’s top felines.
+For more information on the Big Cats Initiative and how you can get involved, visit NatGeoBigCats.org.